The classic Roubaix 28 hours began in 1954 - the brainchild of local walker Louis Bourgois.

 Throughout the 2000s, numbers dwindled as they did in many race walking events - no matter the distance or the location.
 The French were quick to “diversify” and soon Roubaix introduced the 24 hour relay alongside the 28 hour individual race.

-Whilst Roubaix stalwarts Ken and Bob Watts continued with 28 hours, others went for the relay and for the last few years at least 2 British teams have taken part each year.
+Whilst Roubaix stalwarts Ken and Bob Watts continued with 28 hours, others went for the relay and for the last few years there has been at least one British team taking part.

 Kathy Crilley C.933